uspki/policies/certificate-policy.md

 - All certificates issued
 - All CRLs issued
 - Qualified Auditor reports
-- Any changes to the Audit parameters, e.g. audit frequency, type of event audited
+- Any changes to the Audit parameters
 - Appointment of an individual to a trusted role
 - Other data or applications to verify archive contents
 - All certificate compromise notifications